KarnbirKhera/CUDA-Vector-Addition/README.md

 > One question I had was, how are the extra 0.0000 values stored?
 Wouldnt that result in needing more memory?
 This is where the beauty of the exponent bit comes in.
 Say we have the the orginal number 0.00001231923, the way the computer actually stores the value is this following
 > - Mantissa value: 1231923
 > - Exponent Value: -11
-> Using these values, when the computer wants the same number again, it can use the Mantissa value of 1231923, then multiply it by 10^-11, and now we're back to our orginial number of 0.0001231923 without needing additional bits to store the leading zeros!
+> Using these values, when the computer wants the same number again, it can use the Mantissa value of 1231923, then multiply it by 10^-11, and now we're back to our orginial number of 0.00001231923 without needing additional bits to store the leading zeros!
 >
 > _Note: In reality, the Mantissa would store the value as 1.231923 which would result in our exponent value being -5, but for the sake of learning, we will treat it as an integer._
 >
 >
 > While this is an amazing system to store values, there is a draw back that we should be aware of.
+>
-Say we can hold a single digit using our Mantissa bit where we can hold 1, 2, 3, 4, 5, 6, 7, 8 and 9.
+> Say we can hold a single digit using our Mantissa bit where we can hold 1, 2, 3, 4, 5, 6, 7, 8 and 9.
 Now lets say we apply our exponent bit, this lets us represent those single digits values into say double digit values such as 10, 20, 30, 40, 50, 60, 70, 80 and 90.
+As we can see, we are unable to express the values inbetween our numbers, and the computer is required to round either way to the closest digit.
 >
+> Now what if our exponent bit allows us to express the hundreds place?
+Now our values can represent 100, 200, 300, 400, 500, 600, 700, 800 and 900.
+This means the values we are unable to express are even larger, and say we have a value of 151, the computer must round to the nearest digit which is 200.
+Now in a field like machine learning where in a neural network during back propagation where absolute precision matters, we can imagine why this may be a problem.
 >
+>
+> Now to solve this we can either trade a Exponent bit for a Mantissa bit.
+This would allow us to have two digits allowing for more granularity, we lose some of our range.
+If we continue our last example, this would mean we can express numbers like 1.5 or 15, but we lose our ability to represent the hundredths place.
+>
+> Another way to solve this is to increase the size of the type of value itself so rather trading a Mantissa bit for an Exponent, we can increase the total number of bits.

 <h3>Hardware</h3>
 On current GPU (RTX 4060):<br>